hamidniki/Capstone-project1/README.md

 ###Final Presentation:
 https://github.com/hamidniki/Capstone-project1/blob/master/Hamid-Niki-Capstone-Project1-Presentation.pdf

 The work on this project was divided into the following 4 phases.
-To see the documentation pertinent to each phase use the links provided:
+To see the documentation pertinent to each phase click on the links provided:

 - Data Wrangling
 https://github.com/hamidniki/Capstone-project1/blob/master/Capstone%201%20Data%20Wrangling.ipynb